RamiAwar/NightDrive/README.md

 ## Features
 - Procedurally generated clouds
-- Car model built from basic geometry and elements.
-Complicated shapes are created using boolean operations on these primitives.
+- Basic car model built from primitive threejs elements.
+Complicated shapes are created using boolean operations on these primitives
-- Lighting is attached to car, with position and orientation updated each frame.
+- Dynamic lighting which is attached to the car, with its position and orientation updated each frame
-- Car can be animated easily
+- Easily animatable car

 ## Game?
 I'll probably turn this into a game after exploring some of the features of three.js that seem interesting to me.